LoC-Path: Learning to Compress for Pathology Multimodal Large Language Models: Redundancy and Task Relevance Analysis

-\myparagraph{Local Redundancy.} To assess the similarity between one tile and its neighbors, we find its nearest spatial neighbors $x_{nn(i)}$ and evaluate cosine similarity.
-For thresholds $\tau\in\{0.90,0.92,0.94,0.96,0.98\}$ we report , where $N = 16$ in our experiment.
-We aggregate $r_\tau$ over slides by mean and IQR.
+where $N$ is the number of tiles and $\mathrm{nn}(i)$ denotes the index of the nearest spatial neighbor of tile $i$.
+We aggregate $r_{\tau_{\cos}}$ over slides by mean and IQR.
 A large fraction of tiles exceed high cosine thresholds with a neighbor, which indicates strong \emph{local} redundancy as we show in Fig.~\ref{fig:redundancy}.

 \myparagraph{Global Pairwise Similarity.} Is high similarity common beyond nearest neighbors?
-To answer this question, we sample up to $50k$ unordered tile pairs $(x_i,x_j)$ per slide and build a cosine histogram aggregated over slides.
-The right-skewed histogram in Fig.~\ref{fig:paircos} demonstrates the high global redundancy.
+To answer this question, we sample up to $50k$ unordered tile pairs $(\bm{x}_i,\bm{x}_j)$ per slide and build a cosine histogram aggregated over slides.
+The right-skewed histogram in Fig.~\ref{fig:paircos} demonstrates high global redundancy.

-\myparagraph{Task Relevance Sparsity.} To assess how many tiles are actually supervised by the report (caption), we study the relations between tile-level tokens and the global report embedding.
-Let $t$ be the slide’s text (report) embedding.
-We follow the method in WSI-LLaVA~\cite{liang2025wsi} to clean the report, leaving the morphological and diagnosis information.
-For each tile, we compute $s_i=\cos(x_i,t)$ and then sort tiles by $s_i$ in descending order and form the cumulative share of the \emph{positive} similarity mass,
+\myparagraph{Task Relevance Sparsity.} To assess how many tiles are actually supervised by the report (caption), we study the relationship between tile-level tokens and the global report embedding.
+Let $\bm{q}_{\text{rep}}$ be the slide’s text (report) embedding.
+We follow the method in WSI-LLaVA~\cite{liang2025wsi} to clean the report, retaining morphological and diagnostic information.
+For each tile, we compute $\kappa_i=\cos(\bm{x}_i,\bm{q}_{\text{rep}})$ and then sort tiles by $\kappa_i$ in descending order and form the cumulative share of the \emph{positive} similarity mass,

 We plot mean/median/IQR of $F(p)$ over slides and report the token fractions needed to reach 50/80/90\% of the positive mass (e.g., $\sim$7.7\%/$\sim$22.8\%/$\sim$35.2\%).
 Only a minority of tokens align with the text supervision.
 This shows that most tokens are not task‑relevant.